How and when do researchers apply for APC (Article Processing Charge) funding? New Oxford policy August 2017

 My paper is co-authored – how does applying for an APC work?

 Specifically the question focuses around eligibility for APC payment when a paper has been written in collaboration with authors from other UK universities in receipt of RCUK OA Funding, and from other countries.
-The University’s APC policy states:
+The University’s APC policy (revised August 2017) states:

 I am a biomedical author and must make my work OA within 6 months via PubMed Central – yet my journal will not let me deposit the author-accepted version (green).
 How will I be catered for?